-10 Ways to Pay Off Your Student DebtEducation/Student Loans
+10 Ways to Pay Off Your Student DebtCollege Funding

 In the United States, federal loans make up the vast majority of loans taken out by students – just over $1.48 trillion worth.
-Paying off student debt can be very hard work.
-It can add stress to your life, alter major life decisions, and create a feeling that you live under an ever-present dark cloud.
-But there are ways to take control of your financial future.
-We thought we’d help by putting together our “10 Ways to Pay Off Your Student Debt” Checklist.
-We hope you’ll find it useful.
+Paying off student debt can be difficult, adding stress to your life and altering major life decisions.
+These 10 tips on paying off your student debt can help you take control of your financial future.

 1. Take Stock of Your Financial Position